 Why Now?
 Since 2003 our work has yielded an approach that creates community directed solutions to health issues.
 As Community Health Innovations we do this through:

-Sign up for our new program “To Become an Instructor” to teach Community Health Workers core skills starting in February.
+Sign up for our program “To Become an Instructor” to teach Community Health Workers core skills.
 More details here

 Want to know what a Community Health Worker is?
 See here